-- 17) Results of performance tests including but not limited to: heat rate tests, hotwell drop tests, turbine stop valve tests, round trip energy efficiency, depth of discharge, etc. - 18) Equipment outages of environmentally sensitive equipment or environmental monitoring devices. - 19) All out-of-limit water chemistry conditions including duration and remedial actions, as well as all boiler chemical feeds and boiler drum blowdowns where applicable. - 20) Changes in equipment/systems status (such as but not limited to a suspected boiler tube leak, fouled condensers, a feedwater heater tube leak, excessive vibration or overheat.). - 21) Detailed information regarding environmental limitations exceeded, including the date, time, duration, amount, and any known or suspected cause. - 22) Detailed reports of observations related to transmission system or facility trouble involving frequency or voltage deviations. - 23) Report of any industrial accident including all details of the incident and the names of all parties involved. - 24) All other pertinent information concerning the operation of the facility including names of all individuals involved.
+- 17) Results of performance tests including but not limited to: heat rate tests, hotwell drop tests, turbine stop valve tests, round trip energy efficiency, tested capacitydepth of discharge, etc. - 18) Equipment outages of environmentally sensitive equipment or environmental monitoring devices. - 19) All out-of-limit water chemistry conditions including duration and remedial actions, as well as all boiler chemical feeds and boiler drum blowdowns where applicable. - 20) Changes in equipment/systems' normal operating status (such as but not limited to a suspected boiler tube leak, fouled condensers, a feedwater heater tube leak, excessive vibration or overheating of battery and/or equipment issues causing equipment /system failure or forced derates.). - 21) Detailed information regarding environmental limitations exceeded, including the date, time, duration, amount, and any known or suspected cause. - 22) Detailed reports of observations related to transmission system or facility trouble involving frequency or voltage deviations. - 23) Report of any industrial accident including all details of the incident and the names of all parties involved. - 24) All other pertinent information concerning the operation of the facility including names of all individuals involved.